Agathe48/robot_mission_3/README.md

 python server.py
 ```

+---

 ## Our Objects

-Our objects are agent types without any behaviour, and they are defined in `objects.py`.
+Our objects are agent types without any behavior, and they are defined in `objects.py`.

 ### The Radioactivity